Edinburgh castle

 Things to do in Edinburgh

-There’s so much to see and do in Edinburgh that it can be hard to know where to begin.
+With so much to see and do in Edinburgh, it can be overwhelming to know where to start.

-Check out our handy recommendations below to help you make the most of every minute of your trip away.
+Check out our handy recommendations below to ensure you make the most of every minute of your trip away.

 Where to eat